lucasogawa/automated-tests-junit/README.md

-# Curso TDD e Java: testes automatizados com JUnit
+# TDD and Java: automated tests with JUnit
-Este repositório contém códigos desenvolvidos durante a realização do **[Alura - Curso TDD e Java: testes automatizados com JUnit](https://www.alura.com.br/curso-online-tdd-java-testes-automatizados-junit)** ministrado por **Rodrigo Ferreira**.
+This repository contains code developed during the course **[TDD and Java: automated tests with JUnit](https://www.alura.com.br/curso-online-tdd-java-testes-automatizados-junit)** by **Rodrigo Ferreira**.